Selective Insurance Group, Inc. research snapshot

 ai Confidence

-High for reported financials, share count, market cap, valuation ratios, and TTM revenue.
-Medium for forward scenarios because insurance profitability at a regional insurer can shift with weather, claims cost inflation, pricing competition, and investment portfolio marks.
+High for reported financials, share count, market cap, Q2 2026 results, book value, valuation ratios, and analyst targets that cross-validated across Google Finance, Yahoo Finance, and StockAnalysis.com during the August 3, 2026 refresh.
+Medium for forward scenarios because insurance profitability at a regional carrier can shift with weather, claims cost inflation, premium pricing, reserve development, and investment portfolio marks.
+TTM EPS is $8.06 on the statistics pages versus $8.07 on one financials page, a rounding-scale variance that does not change the picture.

 investment Certainty